All elementary schools getting new playgrounds

 Planning the new playgrounds

 Planning for the new playgrounds began as soon as the bond passed in November 2019.
-Kelly Horn, Arlington ISD executive director of plant services, immediately established a planning committee comprised of PE teachers, principals, alternate curriculum faculty, district administrators and community members.
+Kelly Horn, Arlington ISD executive director of Facility Services, immediately established a planning committee comprised of PE teachers, principals, alternate curriculum faculty, district administrators and community members.

 “The procurement and installation of the new equipment and surfacing is the easy part,” Horn said.
 “Making sure that we select the right equipment is the greatest challenge.”